SatoshiumAI/satoshium-us/chronicle/schemas/evidence-record-schema.md

 # Validation Expectations

-A production Evidence Record should ultimately be validated against:
+When Chronicle creates a production Evidence Record, it should be validated against:

 * Evidence Record Schema
 * Evidence Record identifier rules